iconicgr/dotfiles/README.md

 # dotfiles
 Useful dot files for ubuntu/debian bash prompt
+(the files do not work properly on git-bash)

 ## Quick Intro
 The project includes a few . files to be copied in your ~ directory.